Demographics of Abkhazia: Historical developments

 During the Soviet Union, the Russian, Armenian, Greek and Georgian population grew faster than the Abkhaz, due to the large-scale migration enforced especially under the rule of Joseph Stalin and Lavrenty Beria, who himself was a Georgian born in Abkhazia.

 In 2008 almost all of the circa 2000 Svans in the upper Kodori Valley fled Abkhazia when this tract of land was conquered by the Abkhazian army during the August war.
 The Abkhazian authorities have appealed for the Svan refugees to return, but by late March 2009 only 130 people continued to live in the upper Kodori Valley.

 In 1993, during the military conflict, the Georgian/Mingrelian inhabitants of the Gali district left Abkhazia, however after some time nearly all came back.

 The Abkhazian government has been trying to attract members of the Abkhaz diaspora (mainly in Turkey).
 In August 2013, the State Committee for Repatriation announced that since 1993, 7365 diaspora members had returned to Abkhazia, of which 4268 from Turkey, 494 from Syria, 107 from Egypt and Jordan and 2496 from Russia and other countries.

-In September 2014, the Ministry of Internal Affairs of Abkhazia announced that 273 Ukrainians fleeing the War in Donbass had come to Abkhazia.
+In September 2014, the Ministry of Internal Affairs of Abkhazia announced that 273 Ukrainians fleeing the War in Donbas had come to Abkhazia.

-The following tables summarise the results of the censuses carried out in Abkhazia.
+The following tables summarize the results of the censuses carried out in Abkhazia.

-The number of Abkhaz might be inflated in the last census.
+The number of Abkhaz might be inflated in the 2011 census.
 The growth of Abkhaz also probably reflects decisions by those of mixed ancestry to declare themselves as Abkhaz.

+Ethnic minorities

+The ethnic Georgians who mostly live in Gali district are often subject to ethnic discrimination, denial of political and civil rights and police misconduct.